Guy-Roh/Phelios-Dev/README.md

 ![Phelios Logo](https://github.com/Guy-Roh/Phelios-Dev/blob/main/public/assets/img/bghero_2.jpg?raw=true)

 ## Overview
 This is a project for a fictional portable fusion reactor.
 I got the idea of the name Phelios from "Portable Helios (Sun)".
-The project aims to simulate what the future of fusion energy could look like.
+The project aims to simulate what the future of fusion energy could look like if presented as a simple-to-use product.

 ## Technologies Used